eonfluxor/kron/README.md

 `eonfluxor@gmail.com `

-## About the authors
+## About

-**Delay** was originally built by **Hassan Uriostegui** as an objective-C framework and used in many projects over the past 10 years.
+**Delay** was originally built by **Hassan Uriostegui** as an objective-C framework and evolved in many projects over the past 10 years.

-It's now released as open source framework under the **Eonflux** collective.
+It's now released as swift open source framework under the **Eonflux** collective.
 Check our other projects and join our *eon flux of innovaton* !